EARLY CARE AND EDUCATION

 What We Do

 "Life doesn't count for much unless you're willing to do your small part to leave our children - all of our children - a better world." - President Barack Obama, 2008

-BCDI-Atlanta promotes the equitable distribution of quality across the birth to eight continuum and the connection between early childhood settings and elementary schools.
-Coordinates programs and training to increase the well-qualified, culturally & racially diverse workforce.
+BCDI-Atlanta promotes the equitable distribution of quality across the birth to eight continuum and the connection between early childhood settings and elementary schools, by coordinating programs and training to increase the well-qualified, culturally & racially diverse workforce.

 Lifted Voices is a multi-tiered approach that is designed to systematically address the programmatic needs of diversity, equity, inclusion and social justice.
 This initiative is comprised of 3 tiers.

-Tier 3 is our Lifted Voices Fellowship program.
-This tier supports five fellows, who will receive a year-long intensive training, coaching and mentoring program.
+Tier 3 is our fellowship program offerings, including the Expand ECE Fellowship and Lifted Voices Fellowship.
+This tier supports 5-15 annual fellows, who will receive a year-long intensive training, coaching and mentoring program.
 Each fellow will complete an independent Diversity, Equity and Inclusion (DEI) project/campaign with a final presentation on how they will embed lessons learned in agency policies and procedures.

 Expand ECE and Lifted Voices are made possible by generous funding from United Way of Greater Atlanta and its partners at the Joseph B. Whitehead Foundation with goals to increase the diversity of early childhood education leaders and provide ongoing leadership support for childcare program owners, center directors, and family/group childcare providers.